IRS Free File is exactly what the name says

 Using 'Free File Fillable Forms'

-Taxes aren't going to get any simpler, despite the promises that one day we'd all be filing on postcards.
-You're probably going to need help with your return — so don't pay for it if you don't have to.
+Taxes aren't getting any simpler, despite past promises that one day we'd all be filing on postcards.
+You're probably going to need help with your return — but don't pay for it if you don't have to.